 With Greger’s hard-core facts about the food industry and the effects manufactured foods had on our bodies (which he backs with scientific proof), I switched from a processed, fast-food garbage diet to a whole-food, plant-based vegan lifestyle.

 But sustaining this way of eating every single day became challenging for me – especially since I live alone and run a busy property management company.
-I grew tired of cooking the same meals, chopping up vegetables, and eating leftovers for days.
-I also stopped planning meals as I had done before.
+I grew tired of cooking the same meals, chopping up countless fruits and vegetables, and often ate leftovers for days.

 But it wasn’t OK.

-I was lying to myself, and my body revolted as my weight, blood pressure and cholesterol levels are now even higher than before.
+I was lying to myself, and my body revolted as my weight, blood pressure, and cholesterol levels shot up even higher.

 Honestly, I’m never going to be a perfect vegan.

-There will be a some slip-ups and culinary diversions occasionally because that’s just how I roll.
+There will occasionally be some slip-ups and culinary diversions because that’s just how I roll.

-But if this lifestyle is going to be a sustainable one, then it needs to fit easily into my life in a way that’s simple, delicious, affordable, and enjoyable.
+But if this lifestyle is going to be sustainable, then it needs to fit easily into my life in a simple, delicious, affordable, and enjoyable way.

-I’ve been cooking for myself for many years so I’ve learned a few tricks for making small meals, grocery shopping, meal prep and planning, and more.
-If you want to learn how to create tasty, quick, and plant-based vegan meals for yourself, please follow along!
+I’ve been cooking for myself for many years, so I’ve learned a few tricks for making small meals, grocery shopping, meal prep, and planning.

 My grandmother always said, “eat from the earth.”

-And what better way to do that than making delicious plant-based vegan foods for yourself or someone you love?
+Grandmas are always right, aren’t they???
+And what better way to do just that than making delicious plant-based vegan foods for yourself or someone you love?

 Thanks for following along!